 Much like cemeteries, funerals have many traditions and ceremonies with specific meanings.
 Today they range from a memorial service or funeral service to a cremation or visitation.
-The Old Union Cemetery follows very Christian traditions since it was a part of the Old Union Church.
-To learn more about different funeral ceremonies, choose one of the activities below:
+The Old Settlers Cemetery follows Christian traditions since it was a part of the Old Union Church.